 15. Acer Predator X27 Pbmiphzx VESA Certified G-SYNC DisplayHDR

 With its sharp edges and extreme aesthetics, this take on the Acer Predator looks like a gaming monitor through and through.
-Fortunately, it has the specs to prove that it's more than just a pretty monitor and instead one of the best gaming monitors with support for G-Sync.
+Fortunately, it has the specs to prove that it's more than just a pretty monitor, and is in fact one of the best gaming monitors with support for G-Sync.
 Quantum Dot technology ensures some pretty great color production, and it can even extend into coverage of the DCI-P3 color space gamut.

 And as is usually the case with an Acer Predator monitor, there's a dedicated Game View mode.
 With multiple presets to choose from, you can get the best gaming settings for your preferred genres, tactics, and titles.